pydio/pydio-sync/README.md

 pydio-sync
 ==========

-New Python version of the Pydio synchronization client [work in progress]
+New Python version of the Pydio synchronization client [pre-alpha]

 This is a python rewrite of the current java-based synchro client.
 The work is still in progress and requires a couple of stuff to be deployed on the server-side to work.